leemahoney3/NodeAuth/README.md

 ```
 <br />

 Documentation to be written.
-Code is pretty minimal and self explainitory.
+Code is pretty minimal and self explanatory.

 _Licensed under the ISC License._